Fiction writing: Tone

 The tone of a literary work expresses the writer's attitude toward or feelings about the subject matter and audience.

 Suspension of disbelief

 Suspension of disbelief is the reader's temporary acceptance of story elements as believable, regardless of how implausible they may seem in real life.

 Authors' views on writing

 Ernest Hemingway wrote "Prose is architecture, not interior decoration."

-Stephen King, in his non-fiction, part autobiographical, part self-help writing memoir, On Writing: A Memoir of the Craft, he gives readers helpful advice on honing their craft: "Description begins in the writer's imagination, but should finish in the reader's."
+Stephen King, in his non-fiction, part autobiographical, part self-help writing memoir, On Writing: A Memoir of the Craft, he gives readers advice on honing their craft: "Description begins in the writer's imagination, but should finish in the reader's."

-Creative Writing 101: According to Kurt Vonnegut

 Kurt Vonnegut the author of praised novels Cat's Cradle, Slaughterhouse-Five, and Breakfast of Champions, has given his readers, from his short story collection, Bagombo Snuff Box, eight rules on how to write a successful story.
-The list can be found in the Introduction of the collection.
+The list can be found in the introduction of the collection.

 "Now lend me your ears.
 Here is Creative Writing 101: